AU-HCI/website/markdown/git.md

 We now need to setup Git on your computer so that it knows who you are.
-This is independent of your Github username and email, and is setting up your local Git install to record your name and email when telling Git about your revistions.
+This is independent of your Github username and email, and is setting up your local Git install to record your name and email when telling Git about your revisions.

 - Your name: